 Low-code and No-Coding-Required Web development tools have risen to the top of website design and delivery from small businesses to enterprise shops.
 Harvard Business Review and Forbes have described the driving forces in this profound change to how software development is done in business and government

-Instead of traditional top-down IT Projects with long time horizons and expensive/hard to find 3rd party support, many organizations are using low-code, fast, and customizable tools to solve an increasing range of transactional and integration problems.
-Think resource scheduling, personnel management, small-scale workflow/ processing automation.
-Low-code/No-code routines can handle many of these problems while being customized by local staff to handle other related tasks.
+Instead of traditional top-down IT Projects with long time horizons and expensive/hard to find IT staff, many organizations are using low-code, fast, and customizable tools to solve an increasing range of IT problems.
+The key is use of low-code tools collaboratively between IT Staff and local experts.
+Think of tasks like resource scheduling, personnel management, and small-scale workflow/ processing automation.
+Low-code/No-code routines can allow IT staff to setup template solutions while being customized by lower-cost local users better able to optimize for local needs.

 The underlying web trends driving rapidly changing IT system conditions are readily apparent in these 4 charts:

 Over the past 25 years, the Internet has been adopted by 65% of the world’s population but how and why has changed rapidly.